Maekar I Targaryen

 A Game of Thrones (Mentioned)

-Maekar I was ruler of the Seven Kingdoms and the fourteenth Targaryen to sit the Iron Throne.
+King Maekar I was ruler of the Seven Kingdoms and the fourteenth Targaryen to sit the Iron Throne.
 He was the fourth son of King Daeron II Targaryen and was given the Targaryen seat of Summerhall, and was thus known as the Prince of Summerhall.
-Maekar was a capable army commander who served in the Blackfyre Rebellion.
+Maekar was a capable army commander who served in two of the Blackfyre Rebellions.
 After a number of unexpected deaths in the royal family, he came to the throne in 221AC.
-He ruled until 232AC, when he fell in battle against a rebel lord.

 - See also: Images of Maekar I Targaryen